-- (1) Reflects the pro rata portion of Ms. Mumford's salary that we were required to reimburse to the Manager. - (2) Reflects the pro rata portion of Ms. Mumford's bonus that we were required to reimburse to the Manager.
+- Reflects the pro rata portion of the executive officer's salary that we were required to reimburse to the Manager.
+For Ms. Mumford in 2018 this reflects the period from January 1, 2018 through March 30, 2018. - (2) Reflects the pro rata portion of the executive officer's bonus that we were required to reimburse to the Manager.
 A percentage of such bonuses is subject to deferral.
-As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (3) The awards shown in this column relate to LTIP Units which are convertible into Common Shares on a one-for-one basis after any applicable forfeiture restrictions lapse.
-The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
-As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which the forfeiture restrictions on her LTIP Units will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (4) Amounts reflect dividends paid to Ms. Mumford in respect of her unvested LTIP Units in each respective year.
+For Ms. Mumford for 2018, this reflects the deferred portion of her bonus from 2017.
+As previously disclosed, we are party to a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (3) The awards shown in this column relate to OP LTIP Units.
+Subject to certain forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into OP Units on a one-for-one basis.
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such common shares, at our election The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
+For Ms. Mumford, this reflects LTIP Units granted for her service as a member of the Board after her retirement. - (4) Amounts reflect dividends paid to the executive officers in respect of their unvested LTIP Units in each respective year. - (5) Mr. Herlihy was appointed as our Chief Financial Officer on March 30, 2018. - 6) Mr. Smernoff was appointed as our Chief Accounting Officer on March 30, 2018. - (7) Ms. Mumford retired as our Chief Financial Officer on March 30, 2018.

-For those executive officers of our Company, excluding our partially dedicated Chief Financial Officer (our "Non-Reimbursed EOs"), we do not reimburse EMG for any of the Non-Reimbursed EOs compensation, but rather EMG compensates the Non-Reimbursed EOs out of its overall revenue stream, including the management fees that we pay to our Manager.
+For those executive officers of our Company, excluding our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer (our "Non-Reimbursed EOs"), we do not reimburse EMG for any of the Non-Reimbursed EOs compensation, but rather EMG compensates the Non-Reimbursed EOs out of its overall revenue stream, including the management fees that we pay to our Manager.
 Our management agreement does not require that any specified amount or percentage of the management fees that we pay to the Manager be allocated to our Non-Reimbursed EOs.
-Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2017 compensation that may reasonably be associated with the management fees that we paid to our Manager for 2017 was \$1.5 million, representing approximately 16.5% of the \$9.1 million in management fees, net of fee rebates, paid to the Manager.
-Of this \$1.5 million, we estimate that approximately 9.4% represented fixed compensation (e.g., base salaries) and 90.6% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).
+Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2018 compensation that may reasonably be associated with the management and incentive fees that we paid to our Manager for 2018 was \$1.1 million, representing approximately 13.6% of the \$8.3 million in management and incentive fees, net of fee rebates, paid to the Manager.
+Of this \$1.1 million, we estimate that approximately 11.7% represented fixed compensation

+(e.g., base salaries) and 88.3% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).